TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Grand Ayatollah invited our questions.
 Bahman translated as Emami answered softly with the simple wisdom of a spiritual leader.

-When I asked him what message he would like to send to the American people, he replied: “Please tell your fellow people to think more and study more rather than being bombarded by the mass media.
+When I asked him what message he would like to send the American people, he replied: “Please tell your fellow people to think more and study more rather than being bombarded by the mass media.
 The best way is to go looking for the truth, find the truth yourself rather than listening to the mass media.”

 In Tehran, our group was invited to visit Roshangar High School, a high-ranking conservative school for girls run by an Islamic foundation.
 Bahman reminded us that it would be haram, forbidden, for the women in our group to shake hands with any men we met.

-Leaving the men behind, we women followed the flow of the vice-principal’s chador into the gymnasium, just one part of a sports complex that includes an Olympic-size swimming pool.
+Leaving the men behind, we women followed the flow of the vice-principals chador into the gymnasium, just one part of a sports complex that includes an Olympic-size swimming pool.
 The gym was filled with the humid smell of exertion.
 Feet pounded up and down the varnished wood of the basketball court.
 The shouts of young women cut against the twang of bouncing basketballs and the smack of palms on volleyballs.
 Bare legs, flying hair, faces that glowed with the joy of the game and the competition.

 The gray haze remained unchanged.
 We continued toward Tehran.

-I got a second look at the Natanz nuclear site a few days later, when I was home again and reading back issues of the New York Times.
+I got a second look at the Natanz nuclear site a few days later when I was home again and reading back issues of the New York Times.
 “A Tantalizing Look at Iran’s Nuclear Program” was the headline. “… President Mahmoud Ahmadinejad visited the desert site, and Iran released 48 photographs of the tour, providing the first significant look inside the atomic riddle.”

 But I returned home with more than rekindled memories.
 I carried back stories from the 21st century, my own kind of “intel,” a heart-knowledge that has taken me beyond the narrow dimensions of headlines.
 I was there for only two weeks, but as Hafez might have said, the truth of Iran shared much of itself with me.

-A group of children in Iran
+A group of children on a trip to Esfahan, Iran.

 Schoolgirls on field trip, Chehel Sotun Palace, Esfahan, Iran.